-The V13.0 ODBC driver will be automatically installed during the main Pulsonix product installation.
+The ODBC driver V13.0 will be automatically installed during the main Pulsonix product installation.
 The driver is required on the Pulsonix client side.
 This new driver is required in order to support the Postgres server V14.5.

-If, for some reason, the automatic install has not been successful, the driver installer will be available in the Vault Admin install folder, normally at "C:\Program Files\Pulsonix Vault Admin 12.5".
-The file is named psqlodbc_x64.msi and should be run under your system administration permissions.
+If, for some reason, the automatic install has not been successful, the driver installer will be available in the Vault Admin install folder, normally at C:\Program Files\Pulsonix Vault Admin 14.0.
+The file is named psqlodbc x64.msi and should be run under your system administration permissions.

-Updated Vault Setup ODBC Drivers
+Updating the Vault ODBC Drivers

-If you run the V12.5 Vault and the old ODBC driver is used (if you have used a previous copy of the Vault), this can be changed from with the Vault Setup dialog.
+If you run the V14.0 Vault and the old ODBC driver is used (if you have used a previous copy of the Vault), this can be changed from with the Vault Setup dialog.

-From the Vault Setup dialog, Sign In page, alter the ODBC driver used to connect to the Vault Database using the Change button.
-You should now be using the V13.0 x64 driver for V12.5.
+From the Vault Setup dialog, Sign In page, change the ODBC driver used to connect to the Vault Database using the Change button.

 The Change button will open the Change ODBC driver dialog.
 From here you can select a Postgres ODBC driver from a list of currently installed drivers on your computer.
-Otherwise, you can press the 'Default' button to select the default Vault ODBC driver.
+Otherwise, you can press the Default button to select the default Vault ODBC driver.

 Also, when testing a connection, Pulsonix will attempt to use the driver you've specified, if it fails, it will automatically attempt to find and use an alternative driver.
 If one is found, you will be prompted that their selection does not work but this found working driver will be used.